open-telemetry/oteps/text/logs/0150-logging-library-sdk.md

 what Logging Library SDKs will look like.

 We would like to create prototypes based on this proposal in a few languages.
-The learnings from prototypes will then allow us to refine this proposal and eventually make the proposed approach part of the OpenTelemetry specification.
+The learnings from the prototypes will then allow us to refine this proposal and eventually make the proposed approach part of the OpenTelemetry specification.

 The approach proposed in this OTEP is not intended to be merged into the